 Solo Travel To Peru

-If you are travelling solo in Peru, not all indigenous villages will welcome you.
+In Peru, not all indigenous villages will welcome you.
 Some remote Andean villages live in complete isolation are not keen on visitors so stick to the tourist route if travelling alone or hire a Quechua speaking guide for the more remote areas.
 When you tour Peru in the higher altitudes such as Cusco, drink coca tea or chew coca leaves to alleviate altitude sickness.

+Is Peru safe for solo female travellers?
 In Lima, It’s fine to explore the capital during the day as policemen stand on the street corners but don’t venture out at night here.
 During the day, steer clear of the market if you don’t want to feel uncomfortable.
 Begging is increasing within the tourist destinations and as a solo you may encounter stares from the locals.

+Is Peru safe to travel alone at night?
 As in any other city be careful with your belongings in Lima and don’t walk about at night (Cuzco is much safer).
 Peru is a fascinating country to explore independently if you are unsure of the safe places to go in Peru or the best places to visit in Peru solo, you may feel more comfortable in a group tour.